leihs/leihs-instance/GUIDE.md

   - either by accepting a Pull Request (when enabled)
   - or manually: `./scripts/update_leihs_latest stable`

-2. run the setup playbook again: `ansible-playbook -i hosts leihs/deploy/play_setup-and-deploy.yml`
+2. run the deploy playbook again: `./scripts/deploy`

 ## automatic deployments